 In January 2014, Brenda began a 4-year term on the Board of Directors for the EMDR International Association (EMDRIA).
 She is the Regional Coordinator for the Southeast Nebraska EMDRIA Regional Network and has served on the Board of Directors for the Family Violence Council since 2014.

-Brenda’s career achievements also include as a Collaborating Investigator for the DSM-5 Field Trials in Routine Clinical Practice (2011-2012), an ASAM Field Reviewer for The ASAM Criteria (2012-2013), and Research Associate for the Institute of Medicine (National Academy of Sciences; 1988-1989).
+Brenda’s career achievements also include as a Collaborating Investigator for the DSM-5 Field Trials in Routine Clinical Practice (2011-2012), an ASAM Field Reviewer for The ASAM Criteria (2012-2013), and Research Associate for the Institute of Medicine (National Academy of Sciences, now known as the National Academy of Medicine; 1988-1989).
 Brenda is a military veteran (U.S. Navy).
 Her last duty station was in the Pentagon (Surface Warfare Division, OP-32).
 Her husband is a retired LCDR (Navy), and her daughter is also a Navy veteran.

 Brenda has a life-long interest in advanced education and self-improvement, both personally and professionally.
 In addition, she enjoys passing on her knowledge to others.
 As result, she taught for 18 years at the Lincoln campuses of the College of Saint Mary (CSM) and Southeast Community College (SCC).
 As an educator and clinician, Brenda has mentored and supervised numerous graduate students and provides consultation to EMDR therapists who are pursuing EMDRIA Certification in EMDR therapy.